Blane245/musicgenerator/docs/CMG User Manual.md

 5. Audio File Generator (**AudioFile**).
 This is not really a generator as it will play a saved audio file rather tahn generate a new sound.
 The user specifies the start time of the playback and its volume.
 The entire audio file is then played from beginning to end.

+6. Weiner Generator (**Weiner**).
+This generator uses a [Weiner Series](https://en.wikipedia.org/wiki/Wiener_series) to control the selection of soundfont note, speed, volume, and pan.
+Each parameter has starting value, trend, and dispersion parameters.
+The parameter can be bounded so that no how the Weiner series wander, the value will go outside of eh high and low limits

+7. Euclidean Algorithm (**Euclidean**).
+This generator uses the [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm) to select beat patterns (Euclidean rhythm) and the number notes from the 12-tone scale.
+Note, Speed, Volume and Pan values have center, amplitude, frequency, and phase values and have the same repetitive types as SFPG using the user-defined interval.

 <a id="TracksandGenerators"></a>
 ## Tracks and Generators